The seldom told history of Hawaiian surf riders in the Wild West

 Hawaiians were responsible for paddling months of bounty safely to shore.
 They used canoe paddles, not oars.

-Best boat we've ever built.
-We plan to build more.
+Best boat Mike has ever built.
+We plan to build more in the off-season.